Sandeep-Bansal1/IntroToDataAnalysis/Assignments/Assignment 1/ReadMe.md

 ## Deliverables:
 This assignment contains 4 primary areas:

-1. ReadMe file (This file)
+1. ReadMe file (This file): Providing a brief overview of the assignment's navigation, directions, contributors, and lanugages/tools/libraries used.

 2. <a href=https://github.com/Lwhieldon/IntroToDataAnalysis/blob/master/Assignments/Assignment%201/Assignment_1.ipynb>Summary and Report</a>: Jupyter Notebook including a detailed abstract on problems in assignment, code relevant to project, and visualizations supporting the completion of the project.

 3. <a href=https://github.com/Lwhieldon/IntroToDataAnalysis/blob/master/Assignments/Assignment%201/Sample%20-%20Superstore.csv>Dataset Used for Assignment:</a>.
 This data contains ~10k records and 17 columns.

 4. <a href=https://github.com/Lwhieldon/IntroToDataAnalysis/blob/master/Assignments/Assignment%201/Code.ipynb>Code:</a> Area to perform testing of dataset, functions, and implement models before final project output (step 2).

-## Python Packages Used
-1. Pandas
-2. Scikit Learn
-3. MatplotLib

 ## Directions: